The DevOps engineer's handbook The DevOps engineer's handbook

 1. Reliability

-The throughput and stability metrics measure software delivery performance.
-Operational metrics let you measure software delivery and operational performance.
-The extra metric is important because operational performance unlocks the link between software delivery and organizational performance.
+The additional reliability metric is important.
+Operational performance helps software delivery impact outcomes for the organization.
 Applying all 5 DORA metrics will make you more likely to achieve your commercial and non-commercial goals.

 Deployment frequency